-Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Women's Center contd Workshops to faculty, staff and students about supporting survivors of sexual violence that includes information about Title IX and reporting procedures Pre and Post workshop surveys Participation numbers continue to increase.
+Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: faculty and staff cultural training programs; Curricular initiatives that promote cultural diversity in the classroom, and Co-curricular programming for students.
+Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Women's Center contd Workshops to faculty, staff and students about supporting survivors of sexual violence that includes information about Title IX and reporting procedures Pre and Post workshop surveys Participation numbers continue to increase.
 FY18 = 190 participants FY19 (through March) = 252 (excludes several mini trainings and campus-wide mandatory Title IX training in which Women's Center director presented content from the Supporting Survivors workshop) In FY18 Supporting Survivors workshop participants report feeling on average 22% more confident in their ability to create a survivor- responsive campus (FY19 data not yet available) Continue expanding content availability to a greater number of students, faculty, and staff to attend our workshops; more trainers